Never Been Gone

 Never Been Gone is the 23rd studio album by American singer-songwriter Carly Simon, released by Iris Records, on October 27, 2009.

 Featuring acoustic versions of many of Simon's past hits along with two new songs, "No Freedom" and "Songbird", the album peaked at No. 134 on the U.S. Billboard 200.
 The International version peaked at No. 45 on the United Kingdom's UK Albums Chart in 2010.
 It was given away free with The Mail on Sunday newspaper on March 28, 2010.

 Background

 The album was conceived in the summer of 2008, during which time Simon was having problems promoting her previous album, This Kind of Love, which had been released through Starbucks' Hear Music label.
-Simon claimed the company had failed to promote it properly.
+Simon claimed that the company had failed to promote it properly.
 Simon's son, Ben Taylor, convinced her to channel her energies into making a new album.

 Never Been Gone features new acoustic versions of many of Simon's hits spanning her career, plus two previously unreleased songs — "No Freedom", a new song written years before with her son, Ben Taylor, and singer-songwriter David Saw, and "Songbird", a demo written in 1970 and finished for this album.
 The album was recorded at her home on Martha's Vineyard, Massachusetts.